 Linda matriculated through Orleans parish public school system.
 She is a Certified Special Educator and a Licensed Master Social Worker with over 30 years of experience.
 Linda has served Students With Disabilities since 1996 with the belief that all children can and must be educated.
 She has worked as a Classroom Teacher, Coordinator, Supervisor, as Director of Special Education for The Street Academy Charter School and various other positions in her area of expertise.
 As Director of Special Education at FirstLine Schools, it is Linda's task to support our schools with quality programming, and to achieve positive outcomes for our students through collaboration with School Leaders and Network Teams.

 Rebekah came to FirstLine Schools, in 2011, from the local chapter of the American Red Cross where she was the Manager of Marketing and Communication.
 Prior to her time with the Red Cross, Rebekah had ten years experience in relationship management, first at the Smithsonian Institution and later at a wholesale tourism company.
-Rebekah volunteered in a leadership capacity for two dog rescue organizations in Washington, DC, Boston and New Orleans over a nine-year period.
-Rebekah has a Master’s Degree from The George Washington University and is looking forward to talking to you about FirstLine Schools.
+Rebekah spent over three years as FirstLine's Director of Development and Communication and became the Director of Operations in 2014.
+She volunteered in a leadership capacity for two dog rescue organizations in Washington, DC, Boston and New Orleans over a nine-year period.
+Rebekah has a Master’s Degree from The George Washington University.

 Originally from Chicago, Donna found her true home in New Orleans fourteen years ago.
 Donna first joined FirstLine Schools in 2006 as the Founding Director of Edible Schoolyard New Orleans.
 She holds a Master’s of Urban Planning and Public Policy from the University of Illinois at Chicago and brings 25 years of experience in non-profit management and youth and community program development to FirstLine.
 Being part of the process to develop the potential and aspirations of our students is what inspires her to do this work.
 She believes that when we are successful at creating great schools for all children, our city will be forever changed for the better.